megakemp/megakemp.github.io/_posts/2014-06-25-leveraging-the-cloud-for-fun-and-games.md

 cd ~
 ```

 Next, I needed to install a few libraries that SteamCMD depends on, like the [GNU C compiler and its friends](http://gcc.gnu.org/onlinedocs/gccint/Libgcc.html).
-That's were I hit the first roadblock.
+That's where I hit the first roadblock.

 > steamcmd: error while loading shared libraries: libstdc++.so.6: cannot open shared object file: No such file or directory